tuva-health/medicare_cclf_connector/README.md

 ## 🧰 What does this project do?

-This connector transforms raw Medicare CCLF claims data into the Tuva Claims Input Layer which enables you to run most of the other components of the Tuva Project with very little effort.
+This connector transforms raw Medicare CCLF claims data into the Tuva Claims Input Layer which enables you to run the other components of the Tuva Project.
+For a detailed overview of what the project does and how it works, check out our [Knowledge Base](https://thetuvaproject.com/docs/getting-started).
 For information on data models and to view the entire DAG check out our dbt [Docs](https://tuva-health.github.io/medicare_cclf_connector/#!/overview?g_v=1).

 ## 🔌 Database Support